basilico/jquery-awesome-resizer/README.md

   });
 ```

-- resize an image using the size of its parent container:
+-resize an image using the size of its parent container:
 ```javascript
   $('img').awesomeResizer({
     'container' : $('#container')
   });
 ```

-- stretch an image (fullscreen):
+-stretch an image (fullscreen):
 ```javascript
   $('img').awesomeResizer({
     'container' : $(window),